Lucky4Luuk/Goggle-Engine-Editor/README.md

 The manual way:
 1. Download and extract a ZIP of this repository.
-2. Download a ZIP of the Engine Repository.
+~~2.
+Download a ZIP of the Engine Repository.~~ Step 2,3 and 4 are now redundant as of 13-01-2018.
+Engine included in this repository.
-3. Inside the Editor folder, create a folder called "Engine".
+~~3.
+Inside the Editor folder, create a folder called "Engine".
-4. Extract the ZIP of the Engine into the Engine folder, making sure that the main.lua is in the Engine folder, and not in Engine/Goggle-Engine-Final.
+4. Extract the ZIP of the Engine into the Engine folder, making sure that the main.lua is in the Engine folder, and not in Engine/Goggle-Engine-Final.~~
 5. Run the Editor with Love2D 0.11!